rematchka/Algonauts-Challenge-2021/README.md

 # Algonauts-Challenge-2021
-- This repo contains work done in the Algonauts Challenge 2021 for both mini-track and full track.
+- This repo contains work done in the Algonauts Challenge 2021 for both mini-track and full track, in which one had to predict fMRI-recorded voxel activity across different ROIs/subjects and for different small video snippet stimuli.

 - Full details of work done can be found here: https://arxiv.org/abs/2108.09768